 Armed with this guide on how to make a rag rug, you’ll be in a great position to make the rug of your dreams a reality!
 And if your prized possession endures some wear and tear once you start using it, Love Your Rug can help put it back together.

 Love Your Rug is Ontario’s premier area rug cleaning and rug repair facility located in West Toronto.
-We’ve been putting rugs back together for over 30 years, and we’re so confident in our ability to restore your rug that we offer all our customers a 100% money-back guarantee.
+We’ve been putting rugs back together for Over a Century, and we’re so confident in our ability to restore your rug that we offer all our customers a 100% money-back guarantee.
 Contact us today to keep your rag rug looking its best!